basis-technology-corp/annotated-data-model/README.md

 * Tokens: Much of the complexity of all this adheres to the tokens.
 * Named Entities: and other spans.

+## Mutability ##

+Currently, all the attribute classes are immutable.
+The idea is that mutation requires making a new one.
+If we decide that this bit of functional programming thinking is in fact evidence of confused thinking, we can add setters.

 ## Token Data Model ##

 We need to be able to represent the current output of RLP.
 This is a bit messy.
 In RLP, a token can have a set of 'alternative lemmas',